md8n/GCodeClean/README.md

   --version     Display version information.
 ```
-Please note that the version number is currently incorrect, but all the rest of it is correct.
+Please note that the version number may be incorrect (still working on correctly automating it per release), but all the rest of it is correct.

 `--annotate` is a simple switch, include it on its own to have your GCode annotated with inline comments (even if you specify hard minimisation).